dreamsmasher/Arch-Wireframe-Plymouth-Theme/README.md

 3. Reboot, and sit back in awe as your cool factory instantly skyrockets!

-# Manual
+## Manual Installation

-1. Go to your plymouth themes folder:
+1. Go to your Plymouth themes folder:

 ```
 cd /usr/share/plymouth/themes